The Eating Tree

 CHRISTMAS CAKE Part 1

-November 10, 2014 By Lindsey Dickson Leave a Comment
+November 10, 2014 By Lindsey Dickson

-SONY DSC I am the first person to gripe when the Christmas cards start appearing in the shops in September and the first Christmas Tree is spotted, dressed up to the nines, in someone’s front window in November.
+SONY DSCI am the first person to gripe when the Christmas cards start appearing in the shops in September and the first Christmas Tree is spotted, dressed up to the nines, in someone’s front window in November.

 To me Christmas and feeling Christmassy is all about December and nothing before.
 I have to confess though that this year I have let the Christmas spirit creep down the chimney a little bit earlier than usual.